v8/v8.dev/src/docs/cross-compile-arm.md

 ## Using Sourcery G++ Lite

-The Sourcery G++ Lite cross compiler suite is a free version of Sourcery G++ from [CodeSourcery](http://www.codesourcery.com).
+The Sourcery G++ Lite cross compiler suite is a free version of Sourcery G++ from [CodeSourcery](http://www.codesourcery.com/).
 There is a page for the [GNU Toolchain for ARM Processors](http://www.codesourcery.com/sgpp/lite/arm).
 Determine the version you need for your host/target combination.

-The following instructions uses [2009q1-203 for ARM GNU/Linux](http://www.codesourcery.com/sgpp/lite/arm/portal/release858), and if using a different version please change the URLs and `TOOL_PREFIX` below accordingly.
+The following instructions use [2009q1-203 for ARM GNU/Linux](http://www.codesourcery.com/sgpp/lite/arm/portal/release858), and if using a different version please change the URLs and `TOOL_PREFIX` below accordingly.

 ### Installing on host and target